Department website: https://mediaandcommunications.wvu.edu

 Degrees Offered

-- Bachelor of Arts with majors in Multidisciplinary Media Studies
+- Bachelor of Arts with a major in Multidisciplinary Media Studies

 - Bachelor of Science with a major in Integrated Marketing Communications